SQD-Studios/ChamoParty/README.md

 Keep in mind that this plugin will not work with "addons" that worked with zVoteParty as it changed its classes to net.chamosmp.chamoparty and its plugin name to ChamoParty but that api has still remained the same
 ### **Drop-in Replacement**
 This isn't a drop in replacement as it changed its structure to ChamoParty and its configs has changed a little but most is the same

+## License
+The wiki is licensed under the MIT License, while the code is under the GPL v3